-Related to the securities class action, the Company's directors (other than Dr. Cynthia Turner-Graham, Stefan Piech and former director Michael Hirsh), together with Messrs.
+Shareholder Derivative Actions.
+Since my last report, there have been no developments in the shareholder derivative actions involving the Company.
+Related to the securities class action, the Company's directors (other than Dr. Cynthia Turner-Graham, Michael Hirsh, and Stefan Piech), together with Messrs.
 Heyward and Denton and former director Michael Klein, have been named as defendants in several putative stockholder derivative lawsuits.
 As previously disclosed, these include a consolidated proceeding pending in the U.S. District Court for the Central District of California and styled In re Genius Brands Stockholder Derivative Litigation, Case No. 2:20-cv-08277 DSF (RAOx); an action filed in the Los Angeles County Superior Court captioned Ly, etc. v.
-Heyward, et al., Case No. 20STCV44611; and an additional case pending in the U.S. District Court for the District of Nevada, styled Miceli, etc. v.
+Heyward, et al., Case No. 20STCV44611; and an additional case pending in the U.S. District of Nevada, styled Miceli, etc. v.
 Heyward, et al., Case No. 3:21-cv-00132-MMD-WGC.
 While the allegations and legal claims vary somewhat among the derivative actions, they all generally allege that the defendants breached fiduciary duties owed to the Company.
-The plaintiffs, all alleged stockholder derivative action, the Company is named as a nominal defendant.
+The plaintiffs, all alleged stockholder of the Company.
+Accordingly, the derivative plaintiffs seek no recovery from the Company.
+Instead, as a stockholder derivative action, the Company is named as a nominal defendant.
 Pursuant to agreements among the parties, the courts in all of the derivative lawsuits have stayed proceedings pending the outcome of the securities class action.
-The Company cannot predict the impact of the forthcoming decision on the appeal of the dismissal of the securities class action on the shareholder derivative lawsuits.
+As the Company cannot predict the outcome of the securities class action, it is likewise unable to predict the outcome of the shareholder derivative lawsuits.

+Section 16(b) Litigation.
 As previously reported, the Company is also a nominal defendant in an action filed on January 11, 2022, in the U.S. District Court for the Southern District of New York and styled Todd Augenbaum v.
 Anson Investments Master Fund LP, et al., Case No. 1:22-cv-00249 AS.
 The action, which again purports to be brought on behalf and for the benefit of the Company, seeks the recovery under Section 16(b) of the Exchange Act of supposed short-swing profits allegedly realized by roughly a dozen persons and entities that participated as investors in certain of the Company's private placements of securities in 2020.
 Plaintiff Augenbaum, who purports to be a Company stockholder, filed his lawsuit after issuing a demand to the Company's Board of Directors asking that the Company sue the investor defendants.
 The Company rejected the demand in late December 2021, and Mr. Augenbaum sued a few weeks later, as Section 16(b) permits him to do.
 No Company officer or director is among the defendants.
 The defendant investors filed motions to dismiss the action.
 After full briefing, the court, by order entered March 30, 2023, granted the motion to dismiss with leave to amend.
 Plaintiff subsequently filed his First Amended Complaint on May 1, 2023.
 Defendants moved to dismiss again.
-After full briefing and oral argument, the Court (with a new judge now sitting) denied the motion to dismiss by order entered January 24, 2024.
-Discovery is now open, and Plaintiff has propounded initial document requests to the Defendants, the Company, and multiple third parties including Mr. Heyward.
-Following formal responses to the discovery requests, meet-and-confer discussions are currently underway September 30, 2024, followed by dispositive motions before year-end.
-The Court has not set a trial date.
-As noted, Plaintiff seeks no relief from the Company; indeed, the Plaintiff seeks monetary relief for the Company.
-In any event, the Company cannot predict the outcome of the case.
+After a full briefing and oral argument, the Court (with a new judge now sitting) denied the motion to dismiss by order entered on January 24, 2024.
+Discovery is now open, and Plaintiff has propounded document requests to the Defendants, the Company, and multiple third parties including Mr. Heyward and an entity that Mr. Heyward controls.
+Following formal responses to the discovery requests and meet-and-confer discussions concerning the scope of anticipated document productions, certain discovery matters have been resolved by the Court.
+The parties anticipate that there will be additional discovery disputes presented to the Court.
+On February 23, 2024, the Court entered a case scheduling order that contemplates completion of discove